-These are the posters students will be carrying at the March for Our Lives
+These are the posters students carried at the March for Our Lives

 DeCiccio believes that conveying these messages from a subjective point-of-view allows people to empathize more than they would from reading statistics.

-One piece pays tribute to the black youth movements that began protesting shootings years ago.
+One piece paid tribute to the black youth movements that began protesting shootings years ago.

 Another was donated by iconic street artist Shepard Fairey, founder of OBEY Clothing and creator of Barack Obama's "Hope" poster.